| Priscilla Lore -

 movement, or dazzling beauty—no, I got the part because I was the

+only person who could stand to wear the costume.
 I love being the Griffin, even with the discomfort.
 The costume is hot,

 heavy, unwieldy, restrictive, and not very pretty—not qualities